HLR/DomiKnowS/developer/KNOWLEDGE.md

 Each `Graph` object can contain `Concepts`.

-The graph is a partial program, and there is no sensor or learner, which are data processing units, connected.
-There is no behavior associated.
+The graph is a partial program.
+Sensors and learnerwhich are data processing units which will be connected to the graph later.
+There is no behavior associated with the graph.
 It is only a data structure to express domain knowledge.

 ### Relation Types

-We have three defined relationship between nodes that each program can use. `contains`, `has_a`, and `equal` are used to define relations between concepts.
+We have three defined relationship types between nodes that each program can use. `contains`, `has_a`, and `equal` are used to define relations between concepts.

 `contains` means that concept `A` is the parent node of concept `B` and several `B` instances can be the children of one single node `A`.
 When ever a `contains` relationship is used, it indicates a way of generating or connecting parent to children if the children are from the same type.